 The Contractor shall have Care Coordinators and staff familiar with all carved out services.
-Carved out services include: School Health Services, DD Waiver Services, DD case management services, and transportation services to and from DD Waiver Services.
+Carved out services include: Dental Services as set forth in 12 VAC 30-50-190 and those included in the adult dental benefit implemented July 2021, as authorized by HB5005 Budget Item 482.20 #5c to support the implementation of a comprehensive Medicaid adult dental benefit, Local Education Agency-Based, DD Waiver Services, DD case management services, and transportation services to and from DD Waiver Services.
 DD Waivers include: Community Living (CL), Family and Individual Supports (FIS), and Building Independence (BI) Waiver services.
 The Contractor shall not provide authorizations for or pay claims for these carved-out services.
 The Contractor shall have the ability to refer and communicate with the Department, DBHDS, LTSS provider staff, and other formal and informal supports to ensure coordination of care.
 The Contractor must ensure that the carved out services are included in the person-centered Individualized Care Plan (ICP) in order to most effectively coordinate services for the Member.
 Refer to the CCC Plus Coverage Chart attached to this Contract for more information on each of these Waivers and carved out services.